On $p$-adic adjoint $L$-functions for Bianchi cuspforms: the $p$-split case: Bianchi eigenvarieties

 \begin{Theorem}[Stevens's control theorem] Let $k \in \Z_{\geq 0}$.
-Then, for any $h\in \Q_{>0}$ such that $h<k+1$ the morphism in \eqref{eq: from D to dual of V} induces a Hecke-equivariant isomorphism \end{Theorem} \begin{proof} Note that we have a commutative diagram where the arrows are all Hecke-equivariant.
+Then, for any $h\in \Q_{\geq 0}$ such that $h<k+1$ the morphism in \eqref{eq: from D to dual of V} induces a Hecke-equivariant isomorphism \end{Theorem} \begin{proof} Note that we have a commutative diagram where the arrows are all Hecke-equivariant.
 Applying Stevens's control theorem (see, \cite[Theorem 3.2.5]{Hansen-PhD}), for all $h< h_k$, the horizontal arrows of the commutative diagram are isomorphisms. \end{proof}

 Now we turn our attention to \emph{ordinary families}.
-We fix a small weight $(R_{\calU}, \kappa_{\calU})$ such that the associated weight space factors as $\calU \rightarrow \calW_{\circ} \hookrightarrow \calW$, where the first map is an open immersion.
+We fix a small weight $(R_{\calU}, \kappa_{\calU})$ with $\calU \hookrightarrow \calW$ (not necessarily an open immersion).
 Suppose $k \in \Z_{\geq 0}$ defines a point in $\calU(\Q_p)$.
 Similar as in \eqref{eq: specialisation map; overconvergent} and \eqref{eq: from D to dual of V}, there is a specialisation map The first goal of this subsection is to show the following control theorem \`a la Hida:

 \begin{Theorem}[Hida's control theorem] Define the ordinary projector Let $k\in \Z_{\geq 0}$.
 Then, the morphism in \eqref{eq: specialisation map; Hida} induces a Hecke-equivariant isomorphism \end{Theorem} \begin{proof} Let $M$ be the kernel of the map $D_{k}^{r, \circ} \rightarrow V_k^{\vee}(\Z_p)$ and so we a Hecke-equivariant short exact sequence of cochain complexes By taking cohomology and applying the ordinary projector, we have a commutative diagram where the top row is a long exact sequence and the vertical arrows are surjections.
 Note that the vertical arrows in the diagram admit splittings given by the natural inclusions, making the whole diagram commutative again.
 We claim that the bottom row of the diagram is also exact.
 Indeed, suppose $[\mu]\in e_{\ord}H^i(Y_{\Iw_G}, V_k^{\vee}(\Z_p))$ maps to $0$ in $e_{\ord} H^{i+1}(Y_{\Iw_G}, M)$, then there exists $[\mu']\in H^i(Y_{\Iw_G}, D_k^{r, \circ})$ whose image in $H^i(Y_{\Iw_G}, V_k^{\vee}(\Z_p))$ is $[\mu]$.
 However, $e_{\ord}[\mu']\in e_{\ord} H^i(Y_{\Iw_G}, D_k^{r, \circ})$ maps to $[\mu]$.
 This shows the exactness at $e_{\ord}H^i(Y_{\Iw_G}, V_k^{\vee}(\Z_p))$.
 One then uses the same argument to show the exactness at the other terms.